 What is Monterey Jack Cheese?

 If you’re like me, you know the basic cheeses: cheddar, Parmesan, mozzarella, swiss and provolone.
 Maybe some gouda, blue cheese, or gruyere if you’re adventurous.
 Then comes the Jack cheeses and this is where it gets confusing.
 Which Jack cheese should be used for what and what’s the difference?
 Who is Jack and do you capitalize the Jack cheeses?

 This well-written and funny article will explain who Jack is, what Jack cheeses are, the difference between the Jack cheeses and when to use them like a pro.
 And maybe one day, you can haughtily recite all this newfound knowledge of Jack cheeses to your plebeian friend.

 Now it’s time to place the sliced-up, cheese-stuffed bread on some foil because this next step will get messy.
 Combine the melted butter with diced green onions and poppy seeds and drizzle generously all over.
 Get this in as many nooks and crannies as you can and just like the cheese step, don’t ignore the sides!

 There’s going to be a lot of lifting of bread to get in between cuts and it’s best to have a good pouring vessel with a spout so you have more control over the amount of butter mix poured and an even spread of melted butter.

 I’ve found that once you dig in, the bottoms get even cheesier.
-I guess the cheese melts into a cheesy pool of heaven at the bottom of the bread.
-And since I mentioned garlic bread earlier, if you want to add some bite to it, just add some garlic powder or minced garlic to the drizzle.
+I guess the cheese melts into a cheesy pool of heaven at the bottom of the bread so that’s something to look forward to.

 Nutrition for 8 oz. cheese: